HoloLib

 Recording

-While you drive a practice run, logReplayData watches the pose and prints a coordinate line every time the robot has actually moved (more than half an inch or a degree, so you're not flooded with duplicates while it sits still):
+logReplayData spawns a task that watches the pose and prints a coordinate line every time the robot has actually moved, more than half an inch or a degree, so you're not flooded with duplicates while it sits still.
+The second argument is the sampling period in milliseconds, floored at 20:

 void opcontrol() {